Chowdhary County Infant School opened its doors in September

 playing fields in a land deal that saw a portion of the latter's playing field developed into a

 small extension of the Church View housing estate.

 Teachers known to have taught there include:

 Mrs M. Gooding (deputy headmistress infant school), Mrs Lamb, Mr Williams, Mrs Murfitt, Mr Leonard, Mrs Brown, Mrs Petit, Mrs Tompsett, Mrs Savill,

-Mrs Mudge, Mrs Lawson, Mrs Chambers (supply teacher), Mrs McNeil, Mr J. Chapman, Miss Hume/Mrs Moseuni or Mohseni,
+Mrs Mudge (who played the piano during assembly), Mrs Lawson, Mrs Chambers (supply teacher), Mrs McNeil, Mr J. Chapman, Miss Hume/Mrs Moseuni or Mohseni,

 Mrs K. Barnes, Mrs Bingham and Mrs Boult.